 The fresh air intake can be installed in two different locations on the fireplace.
-On the right side (1) of the fireplace (the most common) or on the right side under the fireplace (2).
+On the right side (1) of the fireplace (the most common) or underneath the fireplace (2).

 It is strongly recommended to wear gloves to complete the installation.